-He starts on electroacoustic music at the ALEA Laboratory in Madrid; latter on, he attends to courses of improvement in the University of Pau (France) with David Johnson (1978) and to the classes that gives Luis de Pablo, about “Analysis and Techniques of Contemporary Music”, in the Real Conservatorio Superior de Música de Madrid (1977-1979).
+He starts on electroacoustic music at the ALEA Laboratory in Madrid; later on, he attends to courses of improvement in the University of Pau (France) with David Johnson (1978) and to Luis de Pablo’s regarding “Analysis and Techniques of Contemporary Music”, in the Real Conservatorio Superior de Música de Madrid (1977-1979).

-Since 1979 till 1982 he has been member of the Art and Computer Seminary (SAGAF-M) and of the Madrid’s group ELENFANTE (1979-1984).
-As composer and performer in “live electronics” he has given many concerts with several soloists and groups and, since 1984 till 2000, with the actress-singer Esperanza Abad.
+From 1979 till 1982 he has been member of the Art and Computer Seminary (SAGAF-M) and of Madrid’s group ELENFANTE (1979-1984).
+As composer and performer in “live electronics” he has given many concerts with several soloists and groups and, from 1984 till 2000, with the actress-singer Esperanza Abad.

 In 1989 he starts his collaboration with the artist Concha Jerez on sound and visual sculptures and installations, performances, radio art works, videoart, photomontages and intermedia concerts.

-As producer in RNE (Radio Nacional de España) he has been the responsible, since 1985 till 2008, of the radio program “Ars Sonora”, devoted to broadcasting and production of Sound and Radio Art works.
-In this line, he has produced more than 80 works, among which we can mention L’Escalier des Aveugles, by Luc Ferrari, awarded with the “Prix Italia” of 1991.
-He also has been producer of the CD’s Broaden/in/Gates (1992) and Ríos Invisibles (1994), and director of events like Ciudades Invisibles (Madrid, 1992), as well as coproducer of the events Horizontal Radio (1995) and Rivers & Bridges (1996).
+Starting from 1985 until 2008 Iges has worked as producer in RNE (Radio Nacional de España) and responsible of the radio program “Ars Sonora”, devoted to broadcasting and production of Sound and Radio Art works.
+On this note, he has produced more than eighty works, among which we can mention L’Escalier des Aveugles, by Luc Ferrari, awarded with the “Prix Italia” of 1991.
+He also has been producer of the CD’s Broaden/in/Gates (1992) and Ríos Invisibles (1994), and director of events like Ciudades Invisibles (Madrid, 1992), as well as co-producer of the events Horizontal Radio (1995) and Rivers & Bridges (1996).
 As founder-member of the working group “Ars Acustica” of the EBU (European Broadcasting Union), he has been the coordinator of that group (1999-2005).
 He has been also president of the AMEE (Spanish Association of Electroacoustic Music).

-He has been also organizer for specialized series of concerts on Reina Sofía Center of Art (Madrid), Sala Amárica (Vitoria) and Museo Vostell Malpartida (Malpartida de Cáceres), and he has co-organized the EASE (Madrid, 2010), focused on Sound Art in Spain.
+He has been also organizer for specialized series of concerts in the Reina Sofía Center of Art (Madrid), Sala Amárica (Vitoria) and Museo Vostell Malpartida (Malpartida de Cáceres).
+Additionally, Iges has co-organized the EASE (Madrid, 2010) focused on Sound Art in Spain.
 Together with Concha Jerez he has been author of the series of radio programs MONUMENTOS DEL ARTE SONORO, produced by Fonoteca Nacional de México in 2011.
-As Musical Director and autor of musical arrangements, he has participated in the World Premiere of the Wolf Vostell’s Fluxus-Opera “El Jardín de las Delicias” (“Garten der Lüste”) at Museo Vostell Malpartida (2012).
+As Musical Director and author of musical arrangements, he has participated in the World Premiere of the Wolf Vostell’s Fluxus-Opera “El Jardín de las Delicias” (“Garten der Lüste”) at Museo Vostell Malpartida (2012).

 In January 2010 he has created the site web “Radioartnet”, as a permanent international archive devoted to radioart.